Fetteresso Forest Marathon

 Map: Available on the website here FFM Map.pdf.
 This MUST be printed and carried.
 No map, no run.

-Water Stations: Two water stations at approximately 13 km (8 miles) and 23 km (14 miles).
+Water Stations: One water station which you will access twice at approximately 19.5 km (12.2 miles) and 27.8 km (17.3 miles).
 Only water will be provided.
 There are streams along the route which are all sourced within the forest and have no agricultural or farm land upstream; I have personally drank out of all of them.
 PLEASE NOTE that this is a cupless race.
 This means that our marshalls will be happy to fill up your own bottles or cup at the water stations, but we will not be providing plastic cups in order to reduce waste.

 Food: No food will be provided during the race.
 There will be cakes etc at the end.